mithleshupadhyay/alarm_clock/docs/AI_DESIGN_PLAN.md

-# AI Design Plan
+# AI-Assisted Design Plan

 ## Refined Requirements

 The assignment asks for a Python CLI alarm clock with no web UI, no React, and no database.
-Because this is a 30-minute build exercise, the useful scope is a small but complete CLI workflow rather than a broad feature set.
+Because the spec is intentionally open, I used AI before coding to turn that brief into a small, complete workflow that could be built and validated within the exercise time.

 Required behavior: